Access and identity options for Azure Kubernetes Service (AKS)

 |The admin roles field on the Configuration tab is irrelevant when Azure RBAC for Kubernetes Authorization is enabled.||You are using Azure RBAC for Kubernetes authorization.
 This approach gives you fine-grained control, without the need to set up RoleBindings or ClusterRoleBindings.|

-- To get started with Azure AD and Kubernetes RBAC, see Integrate Azure Active Directory with AKS.
+- To get started with Microsoft Entra ID and Kubernetes RBAC, see Integrate Microsoft Entra ID with AKS.

 - For associated best practices, see Best practices for authentication and authorization in AKS.